Friday, September 5, 2025

 Trump’s approval rating plummets to record second-term low, new poll says

-Does Mr. Trump look like he's enjoying being president?
+Does Mr. Trump look like he's actually enjoying being president?
 He must realize that voters don't support him any more.

 Wouldn't Trump rather be retired